-Understand common actions in map report for browser
+Understand common actions in list report for browser

 The add record icon appears at the top-right corner of the report along with the search icon.
 This enables you to add a new record to the report.
-Tapping the add icon opens the Form screen.
-You can fill in the field values and submit.
+Clicking the add icon opens the Form window.
+You can fill in the field values and click submit.
 You will find that the record that you submitted is displayed in your report.

 Importing records help you create a report in Creator by importing records that are already available in a different application.
 This eliminates the effort you will have to put in to recreate the report.
 To access the option, click on the hamburger icon.
 Selecting Import displays the congruent window.
 You can select the field type, the location of the file, and upload it.
 On uploading, you will be prompted to realign your report to Creator's design and make it comprehesible by assigning the field names to appropriate positions.

 There are three data locations from where you can select and import your records:

 - Local Drive: Enables you to browse for the file on your local drive and upload the file from there.